|Program Website:||Click Here for Additional Information|

-Students on the 6-week program will board rail cars throughout the first 2 weeks and then will be housed in a hotel for one week.
-Students will live with local families for the remaining 3 weeks.
+Students on the 6-week program will board rail cars throughout the first 3 weeks staying in business hotels and then will be housed with local families for the remaining 3 weeks.

 Meals are out-of-pocket expenses except during the home stay (6 week program) when breakfast and dinner will be provided.